beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 - [Retrieval Augmented Generation and Semantic Search for GPTs](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts)
 - [OpenAI File Search Tool Docs](https://platform.openai.com/docs/guides/file-search)
  - [Customizing File Search Settings](https://platform.openai.com/docs/assistants/tools/file-search/customizing-file-search-settings)
- 8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts)

-This article will be a part of a series of articles on how to use OpenAI's API for data engineering tasks.
-This first article focused on the T-MSIS data mapping task.
-We invite readers to share their experiences and suggestions for future articles.